Quantum K-theory of flag varieties via non-abelian localization: Non-abelian localization

 \section{Non-abelian localization}

-In this section, we will prove (the $\widetilde{T}$-equivariant version of) the first half of the main theorem, which we formulate separately as the theorem below.
-Note that we define as convention $d_{n+1,r} = 0$ and $P_{n+1,r}=1$ for any $r$. \begin{theorem} Elements in the $\mathcal{P}^W$-orbit of the function
+We restrict our consideration back to the flag variety $X$ and its associated abelian quotient $Y$.
+In this section and Section \ref{NonisoRec}, we will prove Theorem \ref{2} below, which gives us exactly the first half of the central Theorem \ref{0} (see the strategy of proving Theorem \ref{0} in Section \ref{subsec11}) as we take $\wT\rightarrow T$.
+The second half will be carried out in Section \ref{recon}. \begin{theorem} Elements in the $\mathcal{P}^W$-orbit of the function